braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 >
 > ⑨ sets the labels of the layers considering the thresholds and the number of layers in each multiplex graph for each threshold
 >
-> ⑩ Same as in  Code 6 but using `GraphBU`
+> ⑩ Same as in  Code 6 but using `GraphBU`.
 >

 > **Code 11.** **MultiplexBUT element props.**
-> 	The `props` section of generator code for "_MultiplexBUT.gen.m" defines the properties to be used in `MultiplexBUT`.
+> 	The `props` section of the generator code in "_MultiplexBUT.gen.m" defines the properties to be used in `MultiplexBUT`.
 > 	This code modifies Code 3.
 > ````matlab
 > %% ¡props!